-As an independent consultant, building lasting client relationships goes beyond simply providing advice and strategic direction.
+As an independent professional, building lasting client relationships goes beyond simply providing advice and strategic direction.
 Long-term value for clients isn’t measured by how well or how efficiently you complete a project, but rather by how your work helps clients meet their overall business objectives.

 By talking to your clients about the larger goals they have for their business and carrying these goals throughout the individual projects you complete, you can help clients meet their overall business objectives.
 Follow these four steps on your next project to create long-term value for your client.